ralarcon/dotnetcore-containerized-sql/README.md

 az ad sp create-for-rbac --name "sp-todo-app" --sdk-auth --role contributor --scopes /subscriptions/00000000-0000-aaaa-bbbb-00000000/resourceGroups/rg-todo-sample
 ```

-Save the command output as it will be used to setup the required `AZURE_CREDENTIALS` secret in following steps.
+Save the command output as it will be used to setup the required `AZURE_CREDENTIALS` secret in following step.
 ```
 {
   "clientId": "<guid>",